JeffreyChan0913/optimization/README.md

 3.Number of coefficient: 3
 4.Y intercept: Yes

 The amount of data set we generate will be the same as the number of test runs we would like to test.
-In addition, each data set has 1000 rows and 4 $\betas$ in total including $\beta_0, \beta_1, \beta_2, \beta_3$.
+In addition, each data set has 1000 rows and 4 $\beta$ in total including $\beta_0, \beta_1, \beta_2, \beta_3$.
 To be fair, Gradient descent iteration will be the number of thread times number of Monte Carlo iteration.